Chalarangelo/30-seconds-of-code/README.md

 Returns all unique values of an array, based on a provided comparator function.

-Use `Array.prototype.reduce()` and `Array.prototype.some()` for an array containing only the first unique occurence of each value, based on the comparator function, `fn`.
+Use `Array.prototype.reduce()` and `Array.prototype.some()` for an array containing only the first unique occurrence of each value, based on the comparator function, `fn`.
 The comparator function takes two arguments: the values of the two elements being compared.

 ```js